Welsh nationalism: 21st century

 A 2007 survey by BBC Wales Newsnight found that 20% of Welsh people surveyed favoured Wales becoming independent of the United Kingdom.

+There have been calls for a new UK flag or a redesign of the Union Jack which includes representation of Wales.
+Currently Wales is the only nation within the UK without representation in the UK's flag.

-In 2009 the Archbishop of Wales, Dr Barry Morgan, renewed his call for the then Assembly to be granted full law-making powers, calling for a "greater degree of self-determination" for Wales.
+In 2009 the Archbishop of Wales, Barry Morgan, renewed his call for the then Assembly to be granted full law-making powers, calling for a "greater degree of self-determination" for Wales.

 A YouGov poll taken in September 2015 suggested that 17% of Welsh people would vote for independence.
-Another poll by Face for Business suggests support could be as high as 28%.
-These are in stark contrast to the last two polls conducted by icm for the BBC which said support is as low as 5% and 3% respectively.
+Another poll by Face for Business suggested support could be as high as 28%.
+These were in stark contrast to the previous two polls conducted by ICM Research for the BBC, which had said support was as low as 5% and 3% respectively.

 The 2016 United Kingdom European Union membership referendum saw the voters in Wales choosing the "Leave" option by 52.5 per cent to 47.5 per cent.

-A Welsh Political Barometer poll, conducted for ITV-Cymru Wales and Cardiff University's Wales Governance Centre from 30 June to 4 July 2016, showed support for Welsh independence had increased following the Brexit vote.
-Responding to the question “And please imagine a scenario where the rest of the UK left the European Union but Wales could remain a member of the European Union if it became an independent country.
+A Welsh Political Barometer poll, conducted for ITV-Cymru Wales and Cardiff University's Wales Governance Centre from 30 June to 4 July 2016, showed support for Welsh independence had increased after the Brexit vote.
+Responding to the question "And please imagine a scenario where the rest of the UK left the European Union but Wales could remain a member of the European Union if it became an independent country.
 If a referendum was then held in Wales about becoming an independent country and this was the question, how would you vote?
-Should Wales be an independent country?” the results were: Yes: 28%, No: 53% Would Not Vote/Don't Know: 20%.
+Should Wales be an independent country?", the results were: Yes: 28%, No: 53%, Would Not Vote/Don't Know: 20%.
 Removing non-committed voters, 35% of those polled would vote for independence.

-In 2022, Dafydd Iwan's 1983 protest song 'Yma o Hyd' became an anthem for the Welsh World Cup football team.
+In 2022, Dafydd Iwan's 1983 protest song Yma o Hyd ("Still here") became an anthem for the Welsh World Cup football team.
 This song is undoubtedly a nationalist song, with lyrics referencing events in Welsh history.